How Biblical names sounded in Biblical times

 Here at Abarim Publications we frequently receive emails from expecting parents who want to give their baby a Biblical name and want to know the exact way it sounded back in Biblical times.
-Our reply is usually duly festive, but gently leading towards the obvious: nobody knows how names—or any other words—may have sounded prior to the advent of sound recording devices.
+Our reply is usually duly festive, but gently leading towards the obvious: nobody knows how names — or any other written words for that matter — may have sounded prior to the advent of sound recording devices.

 Language evolves in all kinds of ways and a few centuries ago even English sounded quite different than it does today.
 We may be able to read Shakespeare the way he wrote it, but we would have a hard time following one of his plays it we could eavesdrop on the night it premiered.
-Some words that don't rhyme today did back then (we know from certain words the Bard juxtaposed in a rhyme scheme; knees, grease, grass and grace rhymed to Shakespeare.
+Some words that don't rhyme today did back then.
+We know this from certain words the Bard juxtaposed in a rhyme scheme — knees, grease, grass and grace rhymed to Shakespeare.
 And by following Shakespeare's impeccable metres, we know that some words that are polysyllabic today were monosyllabic back then.

 And even if we would have three modern people read aloud a recently produced text, we still would end up with three widely varying audile reflections if one of these three people comes from, say, Dallas, another from Sidney, and the third is a high school student from Belgrade, Serbia.
 And even though Dallas, Sidney and Belgrade are far apart, in ancient Israel people who lived relatively close to each other could still be very clearly recognized by their accent.
 In Judges 12 we read that people from Ephraim would pronounce a certain word as שׂבלת, whereas people from Gilead said סבלת (and we guess that this word probably sounded something like shibboleth).
 And in Matthew 26:73 Peter is recognized to be from Galilee when he speaks.